 On the Effective Date, the Company entered into a registration rights agreement (or the Registration Rights Agreement) with certain parties who received New Diamond Common Shares under the Plan (or the RRA Shareholders).
-The RRA Shareholders exercised their right to require the Company to file a shelf registration statement and on June 22, 2021, the Company filed a registration statement on Form S-1 to register 22,892,773 shares of Common Stock owned by the RRA Shareholders.
+The RRA Shareholders exercised their right to require the Company to file a shelf registration statement and on June 22, 2021, the Company filed a registration statement on Form S-1, as amended by Amendment No. 1 to Form S-1 filed August 27, 2021, to register 22,892,773 shares of Common Stock owned by the RRA Shareholders.
 The Company will not receive any proceeds from the sale of these shares and will bear all expenses associated with the registrations of such shares.
 As of the date of this report the registration statement is not yet effective.